wmlutz/rnschedule/README.md

 * Initial loads view on today centered on "now."
 * Customizable appointment colors.
 * Scaled size of an hour to improve readability on various device sizes.
-* Adjustable hour sizing to make it whatever you want.
+* Adjustable hour sizing to make it size to whatever you want.

 ## Properties API